McCallum, Millicent Monday, 10 Dec 2007

 Williams Lake, BC

 Gordon Clarke Field of Williams Lake, B.C. passed away January 24, 2008 in Williams Lake, B.C. at the age of 69.
 No service by request.
-Internment to follow at Williams Lake Cemetery at a future date.
+Interment to follow at Williams Lake Cemetery at a future date.

 LaPrairie’s Funeral Services entrusted with arrangements